retroelec/T-HMI-C64/README.md

   - Bit 1 is set when the ctrl key is pressed
   - Bit 2 is set when the commodore key is pressed
   - Bit 7 is set when an "external command" is sent

+### Porting to other ESP32-S3 development boards

+To support a different ESP32-S3 based development board, follow these steps:

+- Add a new configuration entry in Config.h to identify the new board.
+- Implement any missing drivers: If your board requires custom implementations of the provided driver interfaces (e.g. board, display, sound), create new driver classes accordingly.
+- Extend the corresponding driver factory to return the appropriate driver implementations for your new board.

 ### Emulation status